Skip to main content

 Authentication History

-The system monitors and stores the following detailed information for each user login attempt:
+The system monitors and stores detailed information for each user login attempt:

 • Source IP: The network address from which the request originated.

-• Date and Time: The exact time of the action.
+• Moment: The exact time of the action.

-• Status: Whether access was allowed, denied, or blocked.
+• Access: Whether access was allowed, denied, or blocked.

 Automatic Blocking